jwasilgeo/pixels/README.md

 - filter by cloud cover

 - add toggling ability to run in a "raw" mode, where:
   1. don't do DRA in the request
   2. map and chart apparent reflectance raw values 0-10000 from landsat service

-Warning ⚠️: this thing might break your mobile browser `¯\_(ツ)_/¯`

 ## draw-training-sites